 We’re excited to be able to be at The Autism Show, the national event for autism, in London this year!
-We’ll be handing out our flow charts, talking to anyone who comes by and, most importantly, we’ll be giving workshops about SEND and about working with parents.
+We’ll be handing out our flow charts and other leaflets, talking to anyone who comes by and, most importantly, we’ll be giving workshops about SEND and about working with parents.
 They will be interactive affairs so if you’re coming, make sure you sign up as we’ll want to hear your ideas too – they may even make it on to the website!

 Tickets on sale now